cryptodevhub/site/wiki/ethereum-virtual-machine/tutorials.md

 **Protip**: Browse through the corresponding [GitHub repository](https://github.com/CJ42/All-About-Solidity) to find more writeups which haven't been published yet.

+## Solidity Smart Contract Programming

+The [Solidity Smart Contract Programming](https://github.com/Mudasirrr/Solidity-SmartContract-Programming) project is a collection of writeups and code snippets that help you master Smart Contract development with the Solidity programming language.

+The 17 part series starts with the basics and teaches you everything you need to know to become a proficient dApp developer for EVM-based Blockchains.

 ## Building Secure Smart Contracts

 The [Building Secure Smart Contracts](https://github.com/crytic/building-secure-contracts) tutorial by Trail of Bits is one of the best resources to learn about Smart Contract development best practices and toolings in a hands-on fashion.